Call of Duty websites:

 The Tasks:

-I was brought on as a contractor to fill in for a designer on a 3-month lead, being the main designer to update the Call of Duty.com website with the latest seasonal content.
-When time permitted, I also contributed to redesign updates to various parts of the COD website.
+Fill in for a designer on leave with the role of being the main designer to update the Call of Duty.com website with the latest seasonal content.
+I also contributed to redesign updates throughout the COD website.

 The Result:

-I was able to introduce formal UR testing and research process to the growing team, identified new engagement opportunities and became the main designer defining A/B tests, user surveys, and UR studies.
+I introduced formal UR testing and research processes to the growing team, identified new engagement opportunities and defined A/B tests, user surveys, and UR studies.

 1. Seasonal Updates